miloopark/sentimentanalysis/README.md

 # Sentiment Analysis of Restaurants (Mariel, Ruka)
-a sentiment analyzer to rate restauarant reviews on Yelp on a scale from 1-5.
+a sentiment analyzer to rate restauarant reviews on Yelp on a scale from 1-5 for Valentine's Dinner